 - At several points in the Standard, the candidate has to review the case so as to advise the client, or decide on the next step to be taken.
-Examples are at 6a and 10a.
+Examples are at 3a, 3b, 4g, 4k, 5j, 6a, 9f and 10a.
 In determining whether the Standard is met, you will need to consider whether the candidate has assembled all necessary and relevant evidence, applied the relevant law to the facts, and identified and made appropriate use of any relevant precedents.
 Your evidence would come from the file (probably from letters sent to the client, instructions sent to counsel, revisions to the case plan) and from discussion of a case in the normal course of supervision. - At several points in the Standard, the candidate has to decide whether or when to take a particular course of action.
-Examples are at 3a, 5a, 6a, 6l and 6m.
+Examples are at 3g, 3h, 3i, 5b (in relation to Part 36 offers) 5f, 5h, 6a, 6n, 6p, 9a, and 10d.
 In respect of each of these you need to consider how the candidate reached, or proposes to reach their decision.
 Have they fully considered the advantages and disadvantages of the available courses of action, in relation to the law, the evidence, and the wishes of the client, and then selected the course of action most likely to secure the best possible outcome for the client?
 Your evidence would come from any note on the file of reasons for selecting a course of action, but predominantly from your discussion of cases with the candidate, in the normal course of supervision.
 In making your judgement, remember that there may be more than one appropriate course of action.
 The test is not whether the candidate has selected the course of action that you would have chosen yourself, but that the decision or proposal was reached through a sound process of reasoning based on the law, the evidence and the client's interests.
 It is soundness of reasoning which will give you the confidence that the candidate is ready to work unsupervised, and which will demonstrate that the Standard is met.